desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 ## Chain of Trust

-If a child DNS operator implements the protocol, each signaling zone MUST be signed and be validatable by the parental agent (i.e. have a valid DNSSEC chain of trust).
+If a child DNS operator implements the protocol, each signaling zone MUST be signed and be validatable by the parental agent (i.e., have a valid DNSSEC chain of trust).
 This is typically achieved by securely delegating each signaling zone.